 In 1975, director/screenwriter Jim Sharman, along with co-author Richard O'Brien, had a huge hit with The Rocky Horror Picture Show.
 In 1981, they decided to try again with Shock Treatment.
 It had the same writers, same director, and some of the same cast, but it failed miserably.
 It was like trying to catch lightning in… Continue reading No Cheating, Darling!

-The Story of a Murder (Chronik eines Mordes) begins during an event in Würzburg, where an attractive young woman meets with the newly-elected mayor and promptly shoots him.
+Chronicle of a Murder (Chronik eines Mordes) begins during an event in Würzburg, where an attractive young woman meets with the newly-elected mayor and promptly shoots him.
 Through a series of flashbacks we learn that the woman is named Ruth Bodenheim and that she is Jewish.
-The man she shoots, named Zwischenzahl, was responsible… Continue reading The Story of a Murder
+The man she shoots, named Zwischenzahl, was responsible for… Continue reading Chronicle of a Murder

 Excessive seriousness has never been a problem for Hollywood.
 Designed for the sole purpose of making money, Hollywood films only give us something to think about when it looks like that approach will improve the bottom line.
 In stark contrast, DEFA was all about making thoughtful serious films.
 An approach that led to some criticism,… Continue reading My Wife Wants To Sing